 As Bichons age and move on to the later stages of their life, they tend to become less active.
 Their energy levels begin to decrease and muscles and joints tend to wear down.

-With that said, Bichons of all ages still need daily physical activity and mental stimulation for optimal health and happiness.
+With that said, Bichons of all ages still need daily physical activity for optimal health and happiness.

 Obesity is also a risk for older dogs due to their more sedentary lifestyle.
 The health risks associated with obesity can include heart disease, diabetes, and arthritis.